-- Most studies on these scales relate to convenience samples, mostly consumer and student panels, instead of online shoppers of the sites in question. - Some studies including WebQual NetQual do not cover the entire purchasing process online where the act of performing the whole purchasing process is not a requisite to answer all the questions, which excludes some elements of the life cycle of electronic service ranging from browsing for information to the stage of after sales service: These first two limitations call into question the internal and external validity of the results of some studies. - The obtained measurements considered particularly general because they do not relate to a limited number of which sites. generates generalized assessments of electronic service quality by the consumer.
+- Most studies on these scales relate to convenience samples, mostly consumer and student panels, instead of online shoppers of the sites in question. - Some studies including WebQual NetQual do not cover the entire purchasing process online where the act of performing the whole purchasing process is not a requisite to answer all the questions, which excludes some elements of the life cycle of electronic service ranging from browsing for information to the stage of after sales service: These first two limitations call into question the internal and external validity of the results of some studies.

+• The measurements obtained are considered particularly general because they do not relate to a limited number of web sites, which generates too generalized assessments of electronic service quality by the consumer.
 Moreover, these scales, excepting NetQual, were devised and tested in a North American environment which pervades the dimensions identified by a functional aspect that characterizes it.